P1YUSH4/Springboot-Project/README.md

 # Springboot-Project
-Created a project using springboot framework and used maven as database
+Created a project using springboot framework, apace maven and aiven for database